mvysny/lazyvirt/README.md

 **Note:** refresh each 3 seconds may seem excessive, but this way Ballooning will have access to the most fresh data, and can quickly ramp up RAM when it's needed.
 Actually, regardless of the setting, `virsh` refreshes the data once every 5 seconds anyway.

-When ballooning is enabled properly in a VM, 🎈 is shown next to the VM name in lazyvirt.
+When ballooning is enabled properly in a VM, 🎈 is shown next to the VM name in virtui.
 If the balloon data is stale (not being refreshed), 🐢 is shown.

-When lazyvirt controls the app memory, an arrow is shown next to 🎈: up arrow indicates a memory increase, down arrow indicates memory decrease, and a flat dash `-` indicates no change.
+When virtui controls the app memory, an arrow is shown next to 🎈: up arrow indicates a memory increase, down arrow indicates memory decrease, and a flat dash `-` indicates no change.

 More info at [VirtIO Memory Ballooning](https://pmhahn.github.io/virtio-balloon/).